Rashid Shabazz

-Early life & education
+Early life and education

 The oldest of three boys raised by their mother, Rashid’s formative years were spent in Bay St. Louis, Mississippi.
 Upon graduating from Bay High School, where he was a letterman in football, baseball, and tennis, Roc attended Jackson State University on a baseball scholarship to further his education.

 He graduated from JSU in 1990 with a Bachelor's degree in Business, and was the first in his family to graduate from a 4-year institution.
 During his college years was also when Roc first found notoriety, having set an, at the time, all-time state record for a 318lb bench-press – when weighing in at only 132lbs (and 5’5) himself.

 Bodybuilding & IFBB career

 In 1991, Roc moved to Atlanta to study under the tutelage of Lee Haney, who he credits with much of his success.
 Under his guidance, Roc spent the next six years learning and living the intricacies of competitive bodybuilding.
 During this time was also when Roc met his longtime training partner Jonathan Rowe.
 In 1999, he chose to compete in his first local qualifying show, the Eastern Seaboard Bodybuilding Championship, where he took home the titles for Middleweight and Overall Champion.

 Desiring to compete at a higher level and earn IFBB Pro Status, Roc participated and placed in multiple National Physique Committee Nationals shows in the Light-Heavyweight Division between 2001 and 2003.
 He earned his IFBB Pro status in 2004, when he took home the Championship title for the light-heavyweights at the NPC Nationals in Dallas, Texas.

 After obtaining Pro Status, Shabazz would go on to compete and place in numerous professional shows between 2006 and 2008, including: the Australian Pro Grand Prix, the San Francisco Grand Prix, the IronMan Pro in Pasadena, the New York Pro, the Europa Supershow in Dallas, and the Tampa Pro in Florida.